Custom Data Validation

 Next Steps

-This brief guide demonstrates the ability to update and view on-chain state based on the Currency Framework's Data API.
+This brief guide demonstrates the ability to update and view on-chain state based on the Metagraph Framework's Data Application layer.
 Detailed information about the framework methods used can be found in the example README file and in comments throughout the code.
 Also see additional break downs of the application lifecycle methods in the Data API section.